 The replica of the council house at Red Clay

-The stages of Cherokee removal are depicted in this series of stained glass windows at the Red Clay visitor's center.
+The stages of Cherokee removal are shown in this series of stained glass windows at the Red Clay visitor center.

 The Red Clay grounds